 Truck Rental or Other Rental Conveyance

-The State may reimburse rental charges, which include mileage rates charged by the rental company, for truck rental, towing dolly or other rental conveyance for employees to move their own household goods,
+The State may reimburse the employee for rental charges, which include mileage rates charged by the rental company, for truck rental, towing dolly or other rental conveyance for employees to move their own household goods,

 personal belongings and privately owned vehicle(s).
 Transport of privately owned vehicle(s) shall comply with III.
 D. of this policy.